artorias111/telsearch/README.md

 Telsearch works on raw sequencing reads of any kind (Illumina, PacBio HiFi, ONT, etc.)

-This project is still in heavy testing, and as of now, I've implemented it to run well on a cluster with a lot of memory (>1TB).
+This is a rookie project to practice Rust, and as of now, I've implemented it to run well on a cluster with a lot of memory (>1TB).
 So use it with caution.

 Returns the frequency of a canonical telomere seqeunce in each read.